General settings of form component

 Display settings

-The settings in the Display tab is for modifying the front-end UI of a component.
+The settings in the Display tab are for modifying the front-end UI of a component.

 Label

 This option is used to define the name or title of the field.
-You can also input the text resource key for the label if you want to field label to be displayed in multiple languages.
+You can also enter the text resource key for the label if you want the field label to be displayed in multiple languages.

 Label Position

-This option is used to define the position for the label of the field.
-There are 6 options in the list of positions, you can choose an item from the provided list.
+This option is used to define the position of the field label.
+There are 6 options in the list of positions; you can choose an item from the provided list.

 - Top: the label will be displayed on the top of the component and left-aligned